 - 1. Poor Signal.
 The unit is unable to detect a signal from one or both transducers.
 If this message persists the sensors will need to be relocated. - 2.
 Pulse Overflow.
-The value for the 'Vol per pulse' is set too low, or the output pulse width is too wide.
+The value for the 'Vol per pulse' is set too low.
 Increase the Vol per Pulse setting in the password-controlled menu. - 3.
 No BBME: This indicates a unit failure.
 Reset the unit by turning the power on and off.
 Contact your supplier if the problem persists.